cabforum/cabforum.org/content/posts/2020/2020-07-16-ballot-sc31-browser-alignment.md

 Under Bylaw 2.3(g), “a ballot result will be considered valid only when more than half of the number of currently active Members has participated”.
 Votes to abstain are counted in determining a quorum.
 Half of currently active Members as of the start of voting was **10**, so quorum was **11** votes – quorum was met.”

-**Purpose of Ballot:**
+## Purpose of Ballot

 As a regular part of Root Program maintenance, and reflecting the independent nature of each Root Programs’ needs and requirements, Root Programs have introduced a number of requirements above and beyond those captured in the Baseline Requirements.
 For Root Programs, this approach results in a lack of certainty, as the requirements are not independently audited and assessed, unless otherwise provided for.
 For CAs, this introduces confusion when applying to have the same CA certificate trusted by multiple Root Programs, as the effective requirements that the CA and certificates need to comply with are the union of the most-restrictive policies.

 The following ballot attempts to resolve this uncertainty for Root Programs, and ambiguity for CAs, by incorporating Root Program-specific requirements that are either effective or will, in the future, be effective.
-This was originally drafted in  , and as a pull request is available at
+This was originally drafted in <https://github.com/sleevi/cabforum-docs/pull/10> , and as a pull request is available at <https://github.com/cabforum/documents/pull/195>

 The full description, and motivation, of each change, along with the effective dates, are available at the above pull request.